How to Start a Construction Company in Texas

 • Limited Liability Company (LLC): An LLC provides limited liability protection for its owners (called members).
 This means that personal assets are typically not at risk in case of business liabilities.
 LLCs also offer flexibility in management and tax advantages, as profits and losses can be passed through to members’ personal tax returns.
 However, forming an LLC requires filing formation documents with the Texas Secretary of State and paying filing fees.

-• Corporation: A corporation is a separate legal entity from its owners (shareholders).
+• Corporation: A corporation definition is a separate legal entity from its owners (shareholders).
 It offers the highest level of personal liability protection, as shareholders’ personal assets are generally protected.
 Corporations have a more formal structure, requiring bylaws, shareholder meetings, and other corporate formalities.
 They also have more complex tax requirements and may be subject to double taxation.

 Ultimately, the choice of business entity type depends on factors such as personal liability protection, tax considerations, management structure, and long-term business goals.
 Consulting with a business attorney or accountant can help you make an informed decision based on your specific circumstances and objectives.